evanroyrees/Automappa/docs/CONTRIBUTING.md

 arbitrary name but I tend to stick with something related to the type of reactivity of the component and what property is being updated.

-You will have to check your particular components documentation to determine the properties that are available (Often referred to as `props`).
+You will have to check your particular component's documentation to determine the properties that are available (often referred to as `props`).

 ```python
 from automappa.components import ids